Frequently Asked Question Granite Pavers and Granite Tiles

-A: No, granite is not hard to maintain but it requires regular cleaning and maintenance.
+A: No, granite is easy to maintain but it requires regular cleaning and maintenance.
 Granite has chemicals and heat resistant making it quite hard which is not damaged easily.
 The prime requirement to maintain granite is sealing.
 Sealing should be done periodically to ensure that it looks beautiful for a long time period.
-Stains should be dealt with quickly to get the best results.
 Regular cleaning can be done with a dry microfibre cloth so that dust particles are removed.
 You also need to examine granite once in a year for any cracking or shifting at seams.
 Scratches and stains also should be checked regularly.

 Q20.
-What is the best way to seal the granite?
+What is the best way to seal the granite paving?

 Q21.
 Does sealing granite change the colour?

-A: Yes, colour of the granite countertop will darken after applying sealer if water absorbs immediately after it.
-It is because granite is porous in nature.
-The porous surface creates room for water to cling to it and absorb making a dark appearance.
+A: Yes, sealing darken the colours of granite pavers after application as water absorbs immediately after it.
+Because granite is porous in nature and creates room for water to cling to it which gives it dark appearance.
 It is required to seal granite countertops with a clean and dry surface when there is no possibility of any water or moisture.
-Also, the use of a colour-enhancing sealer will also darken the colour of granite.
-In addition, if your household has hard water containing high deposits of minerals like iron then these minerals will react with granite resulting in a change in colour.

 Q22.
-Can you lay granite without grout lines?
+Can you lay granite pavers without grout lines?

 Call 03 9706 9767